IamWilliamWang/ConsoleAppExecuter/README.md

 5. Click copy to clipboard to copy executable command.

-6. Click empty to empty the content below.
+6. Click save to save current status.